inbo/tutorials/content/tutorials/spatial_transform_crs_2/index.md

 `points_31370_strict`.
 However best explore the other pipelines as well, e.g. the most accurate one that doesn’t depend on a grid, and consider using that outside the geographic bounding box.

+Bottomline is that you should be suspicious about coordinates outside the CRS’s geographic bounding box!
+So keep an eye on them when applying a default transformation procedure.

 ## Further reading and more packages